Home

 It would be remiss for this unworthy descendant chronicler to close this account of so many "ordinary," down-to-earth -- yet exceptional -- forebears and contemporaries without a tribute: In my clear memory the four youngest of Elijah and Ida May Krick's children, and no doubt their older siblings as well, were endearingly slow-moving (never hurried) and soft-spoken but very hard-working, kindly, gentle, generous -- and devoted beyond measure to family.
 All that, incalculably, redounds to our later generations!

-Many thanks to Richard Rosswurm, Cincinnati, OH for generously sharing his extensive research and writings.
+Richard H. Rosswurm of Cincinnati, OH generously has shared his extensive research and writings for this biography.